Jyyin333/DDTools/README.md

 # DMTools
-Useful tool to streamline Ur project of DNA modification.
+Tool suite to streamline Ur project of DNA modification.
+In testing.